Siouxland Forecast: January 11, 2020

 But tonight, we will start to see a gradual increase in cloud coverage as we make our way into tomorrow, with winds staying light, and temperatures dropping to a chilling low of 9 by tomorrow morning.

-As always, tune into KCAU 9 News tonight at 6:00 p.m. and 10:00 p.m. to see how much snow is coming our way, and just how cold it’s going to get next week!
+As always, tune into KCAU 9 News tonight at 10:00 p.m. to see how much snow is coming our way, and just how cold it’s going to get next week!